Alpyaman/Second-Brain-Agent/design.md

 ### 2.1 Functional Requirements

-*   **FR1: Company and Investor Embeddings Generation:** The system shall generate numerical vector representations (embeddings) for companies and investors based on their textual data.
-*   **FR2: Basic Matching Model:** The system shall implement a foundational model to assess the compatibility between companies and investors.
-*   **FR3: Small Deal Graph Representation:** The system shall establish a basic graph structure to represent relationships between companies, investors, and potential deals.
-*   **FR4: Simple Scoring Function (Fit Score):** The system shall calculate a "fit score" indicating the suitability of an investor for a given company.
+*   **FR1: Multi-file Upload:** The system shall allow users to upload one or more PDF documents simultaneously.
-*   **FR5: Text Extraction:** The system shall extract relevant textual information from company and investor data sources (e.g., descriptions, profiles).
+*   **FR2: AI-Powered Extraction:** The system shall utilize AI models (LLMs, Document AI services) to understand document content and context for intelligent data extraction.
-*   **FR6: Embedding Generation Tool Integration:** The system shall utilize specified tools (OpenAI, HuggingFace Sentence Transformers) for generating embeddings.
-*   **FR7: Vector Search/Similarity Scoring:** The system shall implement a mechanism to perform vector search or calculate similarity scores between company and investor embeddings.
+*   **FR3: Field-Driven Extraction:** Users shall be able to define specific data fields they wish to extract from documents.
+*   **FR4: Configurable Extraction Rules:** The system shall provide mechanisms to configure extraction rules, potentially including regular expressions, keyword matching, or schema-guided parsing, to guide the AI and OCR processes.
+*   **FR5: Data Consolidation:** Extracted data from multiple documents shall be consolidated into a single, structured dataset.
-*   **FR8: Output Best Matches:** The system shall output a ranked list of the "best-matching investors for each company."
+*   **FR6: Output Delivery:** The system shall generate output files in Excel (.xlsx) or CSV (.csv) formats.
-*   **FR9 (Bonus): Simple Centrality Score:** The system shall calculate a simple centrality score for nodes within the deal graph.
+*   **FR7: Logging and Error Handling:** The system shall log all significant operations, errors, and extraction successes/failures.
+Users should be notified of any processing issues.
+*   **FR8: Document Type Handling:** The system should be capable of handling various PDF types, including scanned documents (requiring OCR) and digitally generated PDFs, and accommodate messy or inconsistent layouts.

 ### 2.2 Non-Functional Requirements

-*   **NFR1: Performance:** The system should be able to generate embeddings and perform matching for a small dataset within a reasonable timeframe (e.g., minutes to hours for initial runs).
+*   **NFR1: Performance:** Extraction of data from a single document should ideally complete within a reasonable timeframe (e.g., < 1-2 minutes for typical documents), with overall processing time scaling predictably with the number of documents.
-*   **NFR2: Scalability (Future Consideration):** While this is a pilot, the architecture should be designed with future scalability in mind, particularly for embedding generation and vector search.
+*   **NFR2: Scalability:** The architecture should be designed to handle an increasing volume of documents and users without significant degradation in performance.
+*   **NFR3: Reliability:** The system should be highly available and resilient to failures, with robust error handling and recovery mechanisms.
+*   **NFR4: Security:** Data uploaded by users must be protected both in transit and at rest.
+Access controls should be implemented if a UI is provided.
-*   **NFR3: Maintainability:** Code should be well-structured, documented, and follow Python best practices for ease of maintenance and future development.
+*   **NFR5: Maintainability:** The codebase should be well-structured, documented, and adhere to best practices to facilitate future updates and maintenance.
-*   **NFR4: Usability (for prototype):** The output of the prototype should be clear and easily interpretable by stakeholders.
-*   **NFR5: Security:** While not a primary focus for this pilot, sensitive data handling should be considered in principle.
+*   **NFR6: Usability:** The interface (UI or API) should be intuitive and easy to use for defining extraction tasks and retrieving results.

 ### 2.3 Constraints and Assumptions

-*   **Constraint 1: Budget:** A fixed budget of $150-$300 for Milestone 1 necessitates efficient use of resources and potentially free/open-source tools where feasible.
+*   **Constraint 1: Technology Stack:** The primary backend language will be Python.
+Specific AI/OCR services will be chosen based on a balance of capability, cost, and ease of integration.
-*   **Constraint 2: Timeline:** Implied need for quick delivery of small results suggests an agile approach and focus on core functionality.
+*   **Constraint 2: Budget/Timeline:** While not explicitly stated, the initial delivery should focus on a Minimum Viable Product (MVP) that demonstrates core functionality.
+Future enhancements will be considered in separate phases.
-*   **Constraint 3: Technology Stack:** The use of Python, specific ML libraries (Sentence Transformers, Faiss), database (pgvector), and ML models (Logistic Regression, XGBoost) is mandated.
-*   **Assumption 1: Data Availability:** Assumes access to a reasonably clean and structured dataset for companies and investors, including descriptive text.
-*   **Assumption 2: Data Format:** Assumes data can be processed into a format suitable for text extraction and embedding generation.
-*   **Assumption 3: OpenAI API Access:** Assumes access to OpenAI API keys and understanding of their usage policies and costs.
-*   **Assumption 4: Pilot Scope:** This pilot focuses on core intelligence and a small prototype, not a full-fledged production system.
+*   **Assumption 1: PDF Quality:** While the system aims to handle messy PDFs, extremely low-quality scans or heavily corrupted files may lead to reduced extraction accuracy.
+*   **Assumption 2: Data Field Definition:** The accuracy of extraction is highly dependent on the clarity and consistency of the data fields defined by the user.
+*   **Assumption 3: API Key Management:** Access to third-party AI/Document AI services will require API keys, which will need to be securely managed.
+*   **Assumption 4: User Expertise:** Users defining extraction rules may have varying levels of technical expertise.
+The system should offer both simple and advanced configuration options.

 ---